SAP/openui5-docs/docs/Keyboard_Usage_of_ARIA_Role_Mapped_Controls_e6cd547.md

     -   Sometimes list items may need special roles \(for example `menuitem`\).

-    -   For lists with a specific number of items, speech output should always be "*Current item number of N total items*".
-No matter how many items are visible, if the total number is not known, speech output should always be "*Current item number*".
+    -   For lists with a specific number of items, speech output should always be “*Current item number of N total items*”.
+No matter how many items are visible, if the total number is not known, speech output should always be “*Current item number*”.

 -   **Tables**